shivi-9/LegendsOfValor/Readme.txt

-# CS611-Assignment 3
+# CS611-Assignment 4
-## Legends: Monsters and Heroes
+## Legends of Valor
 ---------------------------------------------------------------------------
 Shivangi
 shivi09@bu.edu
 U35642613

+Jaisal Singh
+jaisal@bu.edu
+U60118211

 ## Files
 ---------------------------------------------------------------------------
 Armor.java: This is the class which has functions and attributes related to all types of Armors.

+Audio.java: It contains code relating to the background music.

 Battle.java: This class hold everything that happens during a battle.